Alice DeLamar

-Alice DeLamar (April 23, 1895 – August 31, 1983) was the heiress to Joseph Raphael De Lamar.
-She was a patron of the arts, and helped fund plays by Mercedes de Acosta.
+Alice DeLamar (April 23, 1895 – August 31, 1983) was an American heiress and patron of the arts who was the only child of Joseph Raphael De Lamar.
+She helped fund plays by Mercedes de Acosta.
 DeLamar also donated some of her land in Palm Beach, Florida to the Audubon Society in the 1960s.

 Early life

 DeLamar was born April 23, 1895, in New York City to Joseph Raphael De Lamar and Nellie Sands.
 She was their only child.
 The DeLamars had a mansion in New York City and an estate on Glen Cove on Long Island called Pennbrook or Pembroke.
 After she was born the family moved to Paris, where she lived until she and her father moved back to New York City in 1900.
 Late in the 1900s, DeLamar was put into the Spence School by her godfather, William Nelson Cromwell.
 Her parents divorced in 1910, and her father gained custody of her.
 She had a half-sister, Consuelo Hatmaker, from her mother and her second husband, James Hatmaker.